shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 So far my experience with VESC has been great - hats off to the developers for a really great slick system that enables you to tweak your ESC into whatever you want.

-Sometimes running QML script on Desktop vesc tool - it will run really slowly and lag a huge amount when sending commands to the VESC controller via bluetooth (a few seconds), that issues doesn't happen on a android phone - not figured out what is going on there - maybe spamming error messages is clogging up the BT comms or something?
+Sometimes running QML script on Desktop vesc tool - it will run really slowly and lag a huge amount when sending commands to the VESC controller via bluetooth (a few seconds), that issue doesn't happen on a android phone - not figured out what is going on there - maybe spamming error messages is clogging up the BT comms or something?

 # Flipsky